demisto/content-docs/content-repo/extra-docs/articles/content-management.md

 ---

 ## Building The Repo
-You can visit our [example repo](https://github.com/demisto/content-helloworld-premium) and clone it to use as a base to your repo.
+You can visit our [example repository](https://github.com/demisto/content-helloworld-premium) and clone it to use as a baseline.
 ### The Repo's Structure
 ```
 ├── .hooks